services

 In child therapy, the therapist works to create a non-judgmental atmosphere with clear boundaries in which a child can feel safe to express feelings, identities, and struggles.
 This environment also facilitates children's development of mastery, coping, and problem-solving skills.
 Amy uses an eclectic model - drawing on methods and techniques from psychodynamic therapy, child-centered therapy, cognitive/behavioral therapy, and family therapy - adapted to meet the needs of children's presenting problems.

 The ability to self-regulate is critical for success in school, in relationships, and in life.
 Using the principles of DBT (Dialectical Behavior Therapy) coupled with Executive Functioning Training and Sensorimotor Therapy, we will focus on the following skills: impulse control, emotional control, flexible thinking, working memory, self-monitoring, planning and prioritizing, task initiation, and organization.
-Group will utilize structured activities/teaching, games, and movement each week and each child will go home with concrete skills to practice throughout the week.
+Group will utilize structured activities/teaching, games, and movement to teach skills.
+Participants will go home with concrete skills to practice throughout the week.

 Dyslexia is a language-based reading disorder due to a weakness in phonological processing or the way our brain recognizes and interprets sound and sound sequences.
 Poor phonological awareness skills result in difficulties with word recognition, decoding, and spelling.
 As a speech-language pathologist that is also certified in Wilson Reading System, Jennifer is in a unique position to support both the underlying language weaknesses present in dyslexia as well as provide a systematic, multi-sensory approach to reading remediation.
 Jennifer is able to provide a customized treatment plan that will support your child’s reading acquisition.
 To find out more information or schedule an appointment, please fill out the inquiry form on our contact section.